MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 #### Roles and Permissions

-Here is a comprehensive table of the available roles with their permissions and descriptions:
+Here's a comprehensive table of the available roles with their permissions and descriptions:

 | Role                                  | Permissions                                                                                                                                                 | Description                                                   |
 | ------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |